Happy Birthday, Gem of the Desert

 Ancient Lake Cahuilla was sometimes referenced as Lake LeConte or Blake Sea on early maps.
 In 1853, during a U.S. Government exploration for a transcontinental railroad route, Professor William Phipps Blake documented the geological features of the area, including the remnants of Lake Cahuilla.

 A reservoir was created in 1969 by damming a portion of a natural drainage channel that is part of the historical Salton Basin to create a modern 135 acre cement-lined lake at the base of the Santa Rosa Mountains called Lake Cahuilla Veterans Regional Park, six miles southeast of La Quinta.
-The Lake Cahuilla Reservoir is part of the Coachella Valley Water District.
+The Lake Cahuilla Reservoir is part of the Coachella Valley Water District, formed in 1918 by residents.

 Early explorers discovered the shelter and serenity of the coves at the base of the thirty miles long Santa Rosa Mountain range.
 The area provided a natural water aquifer, shelter from Santa Ana winds caused by seasonal changes in air pressure, and protection from periodic flash floods.

 Word traveled faster than a summer dust devil in the desert on a hot, sunny day.
-By the early 1900s, eager settlers began arriving.
+By the early 1900s, eager settlers began arriving in droves.

 Wonders of the Colorado Desertby George Wharton James, 1906.
 Public Domain.